 On 28 April 2020, the NSW Government announced a new Planning System Acceleration Program – to redirect resources within the Department of Planning, Industry and Environment to accelerate the assessment and determination of projects that inject investment into the NSW economy and keep people in jobs during the COVID-19 pandemic.
 The usual planning rules and policies apply, with all projects under the program assessed under the Environmental Planning and Assessment Act 1979.

-This includes commercial projects that will drive employment as well as public projects that deliver critical public infrastructure such as schools, hospitals, rail upgrades, housing and public space.
+This includes commercial projects that drive employment as well as public projects that deliver critical public infrastructure such as schools, hospitals, rail upgrades, housing and public space.

-The three essential criteria are:
+The three essential criteria:

 Due to the need to meet requirements under Public Health Orders, a range of digital engagement tools will be used to communicate with the community and stakeholders to seek any comment or feedback.

-Page last updated: 22/05/2020
+Page last updated: 22/10/2021